Merzasphor/MWSE/docs/source/lua/type/niMaterialProperty.rst

 niMaterialProperty
 ====================================================================================================

-A rendering property that allows an application to specify the surface properties of the objects affected by the property.
+A rendering property that controls the surface properties of objects affected by the property.
 These surface properties include translucency, ambient reflective color, diffuse reflective color, emissive color intensity, and specular color.

 Properties
 ----------------------------------------------------------------------------------------------------

 `alpha`_ (`number`_)
-    The alpha or "translucency" value of the material.
-This value should be a floating-point value between 0.0 and 1.0 (values are not error-checked), with 0.0 representing fully translucent and 1.0 representing fully opaque.
-Setting this value also marks the material as changed, so that renderers know to update their copies of the material settings.
+    The alpha value of the material.
+Value should be between 0 - 1.

 `ambient`_ (`niColor`_)
     The ambient material color.
-Setting this value also marks the material as changed, so that renderers know to update their copies of the material settings.

 `diffuse`_ (`niColor`_)
     The diffuse material color.
-Setting this value also marks the material as changed, so that renderers know to update their copies of the material settings.

 `emissive`_ (`niColor`_)
     The emissive material color.
-Setting this value also marks the material as changed, so that renderers know to update their copies of the material settings.

 `name`_ (`string`_)
     The human-facing name of the given object.